Irys-xyz/query/README.md

 ## Limiting Search Results

-Use the `.maxResults()` function to limit the maximum number of results returned.
+Use the `.limit()` function to limit the maximum number of results returned.
 This overrides the default value of 1000 results when searching Irys and 100 when searching Arweave directly.

 ```js
 const result = await new GraphQLQuery()